allendema/noplaylist/README.md

 # This list doesn't play!

-This is a ever growing list of domains who track, analyse and show banners.
+This is a list of domains who track, analyse and show banners.

-Devices, apps and addons used to create this are: uBlock Origin, iOS and Android phones, Blokada, Android Box, PiHole.

-If you rely on G A F A M, you can search for those domains and comment them out.

-If other domains are listed here, but are important, open an issue or pull request.
+If other domains are listed here but are important, open an issue or pull request.

-Also the section "Doublecheck" in the end can help.
+The section "Doublecheck" in the end can help.

+__Devices, apps and addons used to create this are: uBlock Origin, iOS and Android phones, Blokada, Android Box, PiHole.__

 ## Link